 Here you can see the subject (for emails) and title (for SMS/push) of the communication.
 You can also see who sent the communication.
-Clicking More will provide further details about each communication.
+Clicking More will provide details about each communication, as pictured in the next screenshot below.

-Recipients
+3 Recipients